Do I Qualify?

 THC Levels of Cannabis Flower

-High-THC cannabis typically refers to cannabis flower with high THC content, but it’s important to note that cannabis concentrates (think vaping and dabbing) and edibles are also very potent products that should be consumed carefully.
-Concentrates can have THC levels of anywhere from 50-80% and sometimes even higher, and edibles usually provide 10-50 milligrams of THC per serving.
-Check out the following articles for more information on these products:
+High-THC cannabis typically refers to cannabis flower with a high THC content, but it’s important to note that cannabis concentrates (think vaping and dabbing) and edibles are also very potent products that should be consumed carefully.
+Concentrates can have THC levels of anywhere from 50-80% and sometimes even higher, and edibles usually provide 10–50 milligrams of THC per serving.

 Risks and Side Effects of High-THC Cannabis

-As mentioned above, consuming high-THC cannabis comes with some risks.
-The more THC you consume in one sitting, the more likely you will experience some adverse side effects.
-These side effects may include:
+Consuming high-THC cannabis comes with risks.
+The more THC you consume in one sitting, the more likely you will experience some adverse side effects, such as dry mouth, increased appetite, fatigue, nausea, anxiety, and paranoia.

 Why You Should Get Your Medical Marijuana Card